plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 ### Multi user products
-plenigo enables you to sell products for families or B2B customers.
+Frisbii Media enables you to sell products for families or B2B customers.
 These products work with an invitation.
 Once a multi user product is bought, customer can invite people to use it together with himself.
-You can start invitation process with plenigo javascript SDK.
+You can start invitation process with Frisbii Media javascript SDK.

 #### Start invitation
 The invitation process is called `connection`.
 You connect a permission to use a product with a person.
 The process itself will start either login or registration process.
 Thats why it is an enhancement of these already known processes.
 Connect process starts like this: